Andalusia

 SEVILLA, MONUMENTAL CITY

-Sevilla has more than 3000 years of history in which different civilizations and cultures have shaped it into what it is today.
+Sevilla has more than 3000 years of history, in which different civilisations and cultures have shaped it into what it is today.
 The result is a city with a spectacular and unique monumental heritage, in which a multitude of different styles are mixed.
 That tells us about the times when it was the Hispalis de la Baetica, the Almohad capital of the north of the Mediterranean or the door of the Americas.

 Essential Sevilla: the heart of the city